-- Most people will need to buy health insurance or pay a fine.
+- Most people buy health insurance or pay a fine.

 - You can’t be denied coverage if you have a serious health condition.

-- Premiums for Affordable Care Act plans won’t be based on your health status.
-Affordable Care Act premiums will be based on your age and may be adjusted for tobacco use.
+- Premiums for Affordable Care Act (ACA) plans aren’t be based on your health status.
+ACA premiums are based on your age and may be adjusted for tobacco use.